missmultiverse/gpt-4-wp-plugin/README.md

 - All endpoints require a valid API key with an assigned role
 - Role-based permission checks for every action
 - API keys are never exposed in logs or responses
-- Pre-configured GPTs are always available and cannot be removed (for security and simplicity)
+- Pre-configured GPTs and site domains are always available and cannot be removed (for security and simplicity)
 - **File management endpoints are strictly limited to the plugin directory and only available to gpt_admin**

 ---